-Coveo Cloud organization administrators and relevance managers can configure and activate Coveo ML Query Suggestions in a few clicks (see Adding and Managing Coveo Machine Learning Models).
+Members of the Administrators and Relevance Managers built-in groups can configure and activate Coveo ML Query Suggestions in a few clicks (see Adding and Managing Coveo Machine Learning Models).
 Developers can leverage the feature in the desired search interface (see Providing Coveo Machine Learning Query Suggestions).

 The Coveo ML Event Recommendations feature learns from your website user page and search navigation history to return the most likely relevant content for each user in his current session.
 The Recommendation service results can be included in a search page or in any web page such as in a side panel window (see Coveo Machine Learning Event Recommendations Deployment Overview).